 Figure 1.
 Example Signature Fields, Unsigned (above) and Signed (below)

 The functionality of PDF-XChange Editor enables a wide range of dynamic customization for signature fields.
 Click the dropdowns below for further information:

-1. Click the Form tab, then click Digital Signature (highlighted in the image below).
+1. Click the Form tab, then click Digital Signature.
 A blue rectangle will be displayed at the location of the pointer.
 This rectangle represents the signature field: